 “We might as well walk around,” she told him.
 “We won’t catch the next train ’til afternoon.”

-Mulhall held the door for her, grateful to see the last of the Bay Tree House.
-He walked beside her as, at a slow pace, they passed the Snedden offices.
+Mulhall held the door, grateful to see the last of the Bay Tree House.
+He walked beside her at a slow pace, as they passed the Snedden offices.

 Paulette began to root in her pocketbook.